zulip/zulip/templates/zerver/help/move-content-to-another-stream.md

 1. Toggle whether automated notification messages should be sent.

-1. From the dropdown menu, select which messages to move:
+1. From the dropdown menu, select which messages to move.

-{!move-content-subset-options.md!}

 1. Click **Save**.